 The area has a 4-season climate that is enjoyed year-round with accompanying activities.
 May-September has the best weather for enjoying all the region offers since days are warmer, and rain is minimal.
 This itinerary is best for spring and summer.
 If you are thinking of visiting in Fall make sure to read my Fall Finger Lakes Road Trip Itinerary that gives more specifics on where and how to find the best fall foliage, fun festivals and charming fall towns throughout the region.

 I like to be flexible during road trips and almost always plan nightly stays the day of, but I am willing to stay on the outskirts of town, camp, and even sleep in my car.
 It is a good idea to check to see if any big festivals or events like NASCAR are going on when you are visiting.
 If so, you may not get your first accommodation choice if you do not book ahead.
 Otherwise, there are plenty of lodging options available even during the high season, June-August if you are ok with staying outside of town.

 This 300-mile, 7-day driving itinerary will take you through the major five (and most scenic) Canandaigua, Kekua, Seneca, Cayuga, and Skaneateles Lakes while showcasing an impressive array of exciting adventures along the way.

-At the end of this 7-days Finger Lakes road trip itinerary, I listed optional routes for shorter stays that include some of my favorite landmarks, sights, and towns.
-I pack a lot into my trips but keep in mind all of these itineraries are easily altered to accommodate all interests and styles of travel.
+At the end of this 7-day Finger Lakes road trip itinerary, I listed optional routes for shorter stays that include some of my favorite landmarks, sights, and towns.
+I pack a lot into my trips but keep in mind all of these itineraries are easily altered to accommodate different interests and styles of travel.

 Day 1: Canandaigua to Hammondsport

 Start your road trip from the town of Canandaigua, at the north end of Lake Canandaigua.
 Stay the night in Hammondsport at the south end of Keuka Lake.

 Best things to do around Canandaigua